apache/mesos/docs/ssl.md

 The maximum depth used to verify certificates.
 The default is 4.
 See the OpenSSL documentation or contact your system administrator to learn why you may want to change this.

 #### LIBPROCESS_SSL_VERIFY_IPADD=(false|0,true|1) [default=false|0]
 Enable IP address verification in the certificate subject alternative name extension.
-When set to `true` the peer certificate verification will additionally use the IP address of a peer connection.
-When a hostname of the peer as well as its IP address are available, the validation will succeed when either the hostname or the IP match.
+When set to `true` the peer certificate verification will be able to use the IP address of a peer connection.

+The specifics on when a certificate containing an IP address will we accepted depend on the selected value of the `LIBPROCESS_SSL_HOSTNAME_VALIDATION_SCHEME`.

 #### LIBPROCESS_SSL_CA_DIR=(path to CA directory)
 The directory used to find the certificate authority / authorities.
 You can specify `LIBPROCESS_SSL_CA_DIR` or `LIBPROCESS_SSL_CA_FILE` depending on how you want to restrict your certificate authorization.